youhane/kocchiyomi/README.md

   ![image](./images/4.png)

 If the user doesn’t have an account yet, then the user can make the account in this sign up page.
 The user will be asked to input some data as shown in the page, which are username, email, password and confirm password.
+We use firebase for this.
 After the data is input, the user can click the sign up button to register his/her account.
 Other than that, if it turns out that the user already have an account, we also provide a button to go back to the sign in page.

  ![image](./images/5.png)